k5602/textminer-rs/README.md

 A high-performance, privacy-focused microservice for redacting Personally Identifiable Information (PII) from text using BERT-based Named Entity Recognition (NER).
 Built with Rust and Actix Web for maximum performance and reliability.

+## Future Improvements

+Planned enhancements for upcoming versions:

+- Fine-tuned model for better entity recognition
+- Support for additional PII types (emails, phone numbers, etc.)
+- Custom entity recognition patterns

 ## Features

-- 🔍 **Advanced PII Detection**: Uses BERT-based NER to identify various types of PII including:
+- 🔍 **PII Detection**: Uses BERT-based NER to identify various types of PII including:
   - Person names
   - Locations
-  - Email addresses
   - Organizations
-  - And more...

 - ⚡ **High Performance**: Built with Rust and Actix-Web for exceptional throughput and low latency
 - 🎯 **Simple API**: Easy-to-use HTTP endpoints for integration with any application